 Clark Kellogg, lead college basketball analyst for CBS Sports and Indiana Pacers TV analyst

 Al McCoy, longtime Voice of the Phoenix Suns

 Bill Walton, NBA Hall of Famer and Sacramento Kings special analyst

 Warner Wolf, Sports Anchor, WABC Radio’s “Imus in the Morning”

-“Warriors & Sportscasters"Advisory Board
+“Warriors & Sportscasters"Advisory Board (in formation)

 John de Q. Piper, Chairman - Financial Advisor, The Cone Group, UBS Financial Services

 Ronald Batnick - Vietnam Veteran, 101st Airborne Division, awarded Bronze Star with V Device